 Team building activities were in focus of our annual summer school, which was a great success this year, especially while following all the regulations and emphasis pertaining to safety and social distancing during the COVID-19

-Our first Ph.D. defense streamed via MS Teams - passed, congrats to Yuran Kang!
+Our first Ph.D. defense in 2020 streamed via MS Teams - passed, congrats to Yuran Kang!

 Find more News (archive)